-The National Centre for Writing (previously Writer's Centre Norwich) was one of the founder members of ICORN (the International Cities of Refuge Network) and Chris has been an active participant in the network since the start; he was a member of the original advisory Board, he served as boad member of the ICORN Board of Directors for two full terms, and was elected Chair of the ICORN Board at the 2016 ICORN General Assembly in Paris.
+The National Centre for Writing (previously Writer's Centre Norwich) was one of the founding members of ICORN (the International Cities of Refuge Network) and Chris has been an active participant in the network since the start; he was a member of the original advisory Board, he served as boad member of the ICORN Board of Directors for two full terms, and was elected Chair of the ICORN Board at the 2016 ICORN General Assembly in Paris.
 Norwich was one of the six cities who took part in the five year EU funded Shahrazad project.

 Chris Gribble is the Chief Executive of the National Centre for Writing (www.nationalcentreforwriting.org.uk) based in Norwich, England’s first UNESCO City of Literature.
 After completing a PhD in German Poetry and Philosophy at the University of Manchester, Chris worked in publishing, then the cultural sector and was the Director of Manchester Poetry Festival and then Manchester Literature Festival.
 As well as being Chair of ICORN, he sits on the Boards of Carcanet Press and Modern Poetry in Translation and the New Anglia LEP Culture Board.
 He is a Fellow of the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce)

 ICORN Vice Chair